Back to docs

 • Your existing CloudFront distribution (or one you are about to create)

-• Your Flint subdomain (e.g., yoursite.tryflint.com) - ask the Flint team if you are unsure
+• Your Flint subdomain (e.g., yoursite.tryflint.com) - this is configured in the Settings modal inside the Flint app, or the Flint team can set it up for you

-• The folder path you want to use for Flint pages (we use /lp in all examples below)
+• The folder path you want to use for Flint pages (we use /use-cases in all examples below, but any path works)

 How It Works

-When a visitor requests yoursite.com/lp/pricing, CloudFront matches the /lp/* cache behavior and:
+When a visitor requests yoursite.com/use-cases/pricing, CloudFront matches the /use-cases/* cache behavior and:

-2. 2.Forwards the request to your Flint subdomain as the origin
+1. 1.Forwards the request to your Flint subdomain as the origin, preserving the full path

 The visitor's browser always shows your domain - they never see tryflint.com.